03. TCP Server and Client

 andstruct sockaddr_in6

-are the concrete structures for IPv4 and IPv6.- Cast a
+are the concrete structures for IPv4 and IPv6.struct sockaddr_storage

-When you invoke any of the syscalls on Linux, you are actually invoking a thin wrapper in libc — a wrapper to the stable Linux syscall interface.
+When you call any of the methods on Linux, you are actually calling a thin wrapper in libc — a wrapper to the stable Linux syscall interface.
+On Windows, the API is mostly the same, with minor differences like different function names.

 You can get the address (IP + port) for both local and peer.